-- Promote integration and coordination of gender equality and women's empowerment alongside the rights of persons with disabilities through coordination mechanisms including, for example, gender teams, disability inclusion task forces, and disability and gender focal points. - Leverage inter-agency coordination mechanisms the global, regional at national level to ensure effective inclusion of gender equality and the rights of persons with disabilities. - Increase cooperation, partnerships and synergies among United Nations entities and organizations of women and girls with disabilities, and their representative organizations, organizations of persons with disabilities, women's rights organizations, and INGOs working on issues related to women and girls with disabilities.
+- → Promote integration and coordination of gender equality and women's empowerment alongside the rights of persons with disabilities through coordination mechanisms including, for example, gender teams, disability inclusion task forces, and disability and gender focal points. - → Leverage inter-agency coordination mechanisms at the global, regional and national level to ensure effective inclusion of gender equality and the rights of persons with disabilities. - Increase cooperation, partnerships and synergies among United Nations entities and organizations of women and girls with disabilities, and their representative organizations, organizations of persons with

-- Leverage the respective collaborative advantages and mandates of UN entities, such as in the areas of sexual and reproductive health; water, sanitation and hygiene; education; and climate change. - Collaborate with the resident coordinator system and UN Country Team counterparts to help ensure that all United Nations Development Assistance Frameworks (UNDAFs) specify outcomes for targeted and mainstreamed programming for persons with disabilities across the life course, women and girls with disabilities.65

-3.3.2.4 Private sector and others
+- disabilities, women's rights organizations, and INGOs working on issues related to women and girls with disabilities. - → Place greater emphasis on joint programming and promotion of pooled finance to incentivize partnerships and UN coherence for the empowerment of women and girls with disabilities, disability inclusion and gender equality.
+Leverage the respective collaborative advantages and mandates of UN entities, such as in the areas of sexual and reproductive health; water, sanitation and hygiene; education; and climate change. - → Collaborate with the resident coordinator system and UN Country Team counterparts to help ensure that all United Nations Development Assistance Frameworks (UNDAFs) specify outcomes for targeted and mainstreamed programming for persons with disabilities across the life course, including women and girls with disabilities.
+65 - 3.3.2.4 Private sector and others